Breast Cancer Treatment

 Chemotherapy for Breast Cancer

-Chemotherapy is the use of drugs to kill cancer cells.
-For breast cancer treatment, it's usually combined with other treatment options.
+Chemotherapy is the use of drugs to destroy cancer cells.
+For breast cancer, it's usually combined with other treatment options.

 Not all breast cancer care plans will include chemotherapy.
 It may be used before surgery to shrink a tumor and help provide a better chance for complete resection, or after surgery to kill any cancer cells that may remain.
-Chemotherapy is also part of the primary treatment for metastatic breast cancer that has spread to other areas of the body.
+Chemotherapy may also be used to help relieve symptoms of metastatic breast cancer.

 Hormone Therapy for Breast Cancer

-Hormone therapy is often used after surgery to ensure that any remaining cancer cells are killed.
-In some cases, it may also be given before surgery to help shrink the tumor before resection.
+This type of therapy is often used after surgery to ensure any remaining cancer cells are destroyed.
+In some cases, it may be given before surgery to help shrink the tumor prior to resection.

 Choose a Doctor at One of Our Locations